Chaweng Beach, Koh Samui

 The Massaman curry was beautifully creamy, hot and sweet.

-The red duck curry was packed with fruity delights, plenty of tomatoes, pineapple and even grapes plus those crunchy baby aubergines that you only find in Thai dishes.
+The red duck curry was packed with fruity delights, plenty of tomatoes, pineapple – even grapes.
+Plus those crunchy baby aubergines that you find in Thai dishes.

 A little further on was Sobaroso – another great beach discovery.
 With tables on the sand under little voile shelters and loungers on offer in front, it became a regular destination for us.
 Soaking up the sun and drinking their amazing shakes before taking the few steps to a table and ordering lunch.
 A simple Thai pork mince dish with a good hit of chilli was served with plenty of crunchy fresh vegetables.